A Systematic Survey of Regularization and Normalization in GANs: Introduction

 \item \textit{New taxonomy.} Based on the analysis of GANs training from different perspectives, we propose a novel taxonomy and contextualize the regularization and normalization of GANs comprehensively.

-\item \textit{ Comparison and analysis.} Following the taxonomy, we also provide quantitative and qualitative analysis and comparison for each type of regularization and normalization techniques, which has helped the researchers and practitioners navigate this space. \end{itemize} The rest of this paper is organized as follows: Section 2 introduces the background and different training perspectives of GANs.
+\item \textit{ Comparison and analysis.} Following the taxonomy, we also provide quantitative and qualitative analysis and comparison for each type of regularization and normalization techniques, which has helped the researchers and practitioners navigate this space. \end{itemize}

+{\textbf{The Scope of This Survey.} This survey aims to systematically analyze the prevalent problems in the GANs training, such as non-convergence, mode collapses, gradient vanishing, and discriminator overfitting.
+Accordingly, different regularization and normalization technologies have been summarized.
+Of course, not all regularization and normalization technologies for GANs are covered in this survey.
+In some case, some regularization and normalization technologies are highly dependent on the task and data in the hand, we recommend looking for domain-specific regularization and normalization techniques from the following reviews: data-efficient generation \cite{li2022comprehensive}, medical image generation\cite{singh2021medical}\cite{yi2019generative}, image super-resolution \cite{tian2022generative}, biomedical informatics generation \cite{lan2020generative}, Spatio- temporal data generation \cite{gao2022generative}, text generation \cite{de2021survey}.
+Our survey is concerned with general technologies in GANs, which are not dependent on model structures, data, and task.
+We hope our study can provide general and universal insights of GANs for the community.}

+The rest of this paper is organized as follows: Section 2 introduces the background and different training perspectives of GANs.
 Section 3, 4, 5, and 6 describe regularization and normalization methods in different groups, respectively.
-Furthermore, we investigate the regularization and normalization techniques that have been frequently employed in SOTA GANs in Section 7 and discuss the current problems and prospects for future work in Section 8.
+Furthermore, we investigate the applications of regularization and normalization techniques that have been frequently employed in SOTA GANs in Section 7 and discuss the current problems and prospects for future work in Section 8.